• Film, Film Developing, Photos

-The thing i’ve noticed lately with film is that shallow depth of field shots looks wonderful.
-Especially with some nice grain, it has such a unique aesthetic that i really love.
-In the future i’m going to try and take advantage of that more.
+The thing I’ve noticed lately with film is that shallow depth of field shots looks wonderful.
+Especially with some nice grain, it has such a unique aesthetic that I really love.
+In the future I’m going to try and take advantage of that more.

 • compact